Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Abstract

 \section{Abstract}

 Users of Augmentative and Alternative Communication (AAC) may write letter-by-letter via an interface that uses a character language model.
 However, most state-of-the-art large pretrained language models predict subword tokens of variable length.
 We investigate how to practically use such models to make accurate and efficient character predictions.
-We fine-tune models using a large dataset of sentences we curated in which each sentence is rated according to how useful it might be for spoken or written AAC communication.
-We find that using an algorithm to produce character predictions from a subword large language model provides more accurate predictions than adding a classification layer or using a byte-level model.
-We also find that our domain adaptation curriculum is effective at improving model performance on simple, conversational text.
+Our algorithm for producing character predictions from a subword large language model (LLM) provides more accurate predictions than using a classification layer, a byte-level LLM, or an n-gram model.
+Additionally, we investigate a domain adaptation procedure based on a large dataset of sentences we curated based on scoring how useful each sentence might be for spoken or written AAC communication.
+We find our procedure further improves model performance on simple, conversational text.